 Type 2 diabetes

-Excess abdominal fat leads to insulin resistance and eventual type 2 diabetes.
+Excess abdominal fat leads to insulin resistance and, eventually, type 2 diabetes.

-Diabetes comes with it’s own health risks, like kidney disease and neuropathy.
+Diabetes comes with its own health risks such as kidney disease and neuropathy.

 Studies have found links between abdominal fat and dementia.